< back to Blog home

 Corkage and corkage fees differ from BYOB (Bring Your Own Beer) or BYOW (Bring Your Own Wine).
 Casual restaurants with no formal fine wine or alcohol service typically use the acronyms BYOB or BYOW.
 There, you bring your own alcohol in and often a server will open it and pour it for you, but sometimes not.
 They’ll certainly open it for you if it’s corked.
 And you’ll sometimes pay a fee for all this, usually just a few bucks.

 But corkage and corkage fee are terms used exclusively by bars and restaurants that have an established, formal wine or alcohol service.
 While you supply the alcohol, the restaurant still commits to serve the wine and every step of their wine service.
-Chilling the bottle if necessary, presenting it, opening it, providing tastes, aerating it, pouring it, etc.
+Chilling the bottle if necessary, presenting it, opening it, providing tastes, aerating it, pouring wine, etc.

 What Does Free Corkage Mean?